Canady Diversity Science Fellowship

 Qualified applicants will be invited to join one or more of the active psychology labs in our department and work closely with mentors on dynamic research projects as well as career development.
 In addition, Canady scholars will interact with the department’s Diversity and Inclusion Committee and contribute to diversity science programming and instruction in the department.
 A list of the department labs currently interested in mentoring Canady Fellows is provided below.

 Desired qualifications include: a PhD in psychology or related field; demonstrated evidence of research productivity; excellent methodological expertise; experience or demonstrated interest in conducting research on critical topics related to diversity science in psychology.
 Salary and benefits are commensurate with NIH guidelines, and funding is available for up to two-years (appointments are for one year, but renewable for a second year, based on progress/merit).
-The start date is September 2023, and review of applications will begin on March 1.
+We expect to invite the next round of applications in early 2024; check back for information on the application process and relevant deadlines.

 How to Apply: Interested candidates should feel free to communicate with potential mentors (listed below) as well as the members of the department’s diversity committee to explore mutual interests.
 To apply, submit a cover letter (please highlight one or two specific mentors whose work aligns with your interests and goals), CV, statement of research interests (including plans for research to be conducted while a postdoctoral fellow) with demonstrated commitment to diversity science, and a writing sample to chair of the diversity committee (email@example.com).